johnalison/obsidian-notes/Journal/8 September 2024 Sunday.md

 - Lift / Row / inclined dumbbell press
 - 10' at Tmax 122

-Put in a verbal offer of $750
+Put in a verbal offer of $750k need to look into getting approved for mortage.